 The entire residency process of retiring in Peru can take as little as 2 months for the initial applicant, and another month or two to file your dependent’s applications.
 Once complete, you can obtain permanent residency after three years and citizenship after an additional five years.

-Of course, you could always live on the 183-day tourist visa, renewing it by border-hopping at the time of expiration.
-This, however, limits your freedom in retirement and excludes you from the great residency visa benefits.
+In the past, you could live on the 183-day tourist visa, renewing it by border-hopping at each time of expiration.
+This visa now, however, limits travel to 183-days within a 12-month span, severely handicapping your freedom in retirement and excluding you from the great residency visa benefits.

 Documents for Application of Peruvian Retirement Visa: